ZhixianZhang620/End-to-end_RAG_System/submission/contribution.md

 Data collection and processing:

+* Shanru Lin: responsible for curating the music and culture-related corpus, building the RAG pipeline, exploring model component variations.
-* Zhixian Zhang: writing scripts to scrape information about general info and history of Pittsburgh and CMU, implementing llama-2-7b reader model and bge-reranker model
+* Zhixian Zhang: writing scripts to scrape information about general info and history of Pittsburgh and CMU, implementing llama-2-7b reader model and bge-reranker model.
+* Xuanang Zhou: implementing scripts of scraping all information about events and sports, being responsible for generating embedding from corpus.
+* Together: generating partial outputs for test set queries, and documenting the data creation process and model details.